 Sleep — Safe and Practical

-Safe sleep is non-negotiable.
-Health Canada recommends that infants sleep on their back, on a firm flat surface, in their own sleep space, free of loose bedding, bumper pads, pillows, and soft toys.
-Every item in this section is chosen with those guidelines in mind.
+Health Canada recommends that infants sleep on their back, on a firm flat surface, in their own sleep space — no loose bedding, bumper pads, pillows, or soft toys.
+Every item here follows those guidelines.

-A bassinet or bedside sleeper for the first 3–5 months is the most practical starting point.
-It keeps your baby close for night feeds without bed-sharing, and the smaller footprint fits in your bedroom.
-The SNOO is the premium option (motion + sound soothes night waking); the HALO BassiNest is widely loved and more affordable.
+A bassinet or bedside sleeper works best for the first 3–5 months: it keeps your baby close for night feeds without bed-sharing, and the smaller footprint fits in your bedroom.
+The HALO BassiNest is widely loved and considerably more affordable than the SNOO, which is the premium option with built-in motion and sound.

-For the crib, opt for a convertible model that transitions to a toddler bed — it extends the useful life by 3–4 years and delivers significantly better value.
-Pair it with a firm, breathable crib mattress.
-The Newton Wovenaire is the gold standard for breathability in Canada; the Sealy Soybean Foam-Core is a well-regarded mid-range option.
+For the crib, choose a convertible model that transitions to a toddler bed — it adds 3–4 years of useful life.
+Pair it with a firm, breathable mattress: the Newton Wovenaire is the Canadian gold standard for breathability; the Sealy Soybean Foam-Core is a solid mid-range pick at The Bay.

 Clothing — How Much Do You Actually Need?

-Newborn size: 2–3 sleepers and 2–3 onesies maximum.
-Many babies skip this size after the first two weeks.
-Size 0–3 months: 6–8 onesies (mix short and long sleeve), 4–6 sleepers, 3–4 pants, 2 swaddle sleep sacks.
-Size 3–6 months: similar quantities — buy in the same session once you see how fast your baby grows.
+- **Newborn:** 2–3 sleepers, 2–3 onesies maximum.
+Many babies skip this size after two weeks. - **0–3 months:** 6–8 onesies (mixed sleeve lengths), 4–6 sleepers, 3–4 pants, 2 swaddle sleep sacks. - **3–6 months:** similar quantities — buy these in a second session once you see your baby's growth rate.

-For Canadian winters, add a fleece bunting suit or a heavyweight sleep sack rated for cold temperatures (the Woolino 4-Season is a favourite).
-A car seat poncho or thick blanket for the carrier is essential — installing a winter coat under car seat straps is not safe and not allowed.
+For Canadian winters, add a fleece bunting suit or a heavyweight sleep sack rated for cold temperatures — the Woolino 4-Season is a perennial favourite.
+Skip bulky coats under car seat straps; they compromise harness fit.
+A car seat poncho or blanket over the carrier is the safe alternative.

 Bathing & Skincare

-The Puj Tub (soft foam insert for a standard sink) is popular for newborns in Canadian apartments.
-The 4moms infant tub and the Angelcare bath support are top-rated standalones.
-Whatever you choose, a bath thermometer takes the guesswork out of water temperature (safe range: 37–38°C).
+A stable, warm setup that keeps your baby secure — and leaves both your hands free — is all that matters.
+The Puj Tub (a soft foam insert for a standard sink) is popular for newborns in Canadian apartments.
+The 4moms infant tub and the Angelcare bath support are top-rated standalones at Snuggle Bugz and Amazon.ca.
+Whatever you choose, add a bath thermometer — the safe water temperature range is 37–38°C.

-For skincare, babies don't need much.
-A gentle fragrance-free body wash (Aveeno Baby and Cetaphil Baby are the two most recommended by Canadian dermatologists), a moisturizing lotion, and diaper cream (Bepanthen and Penaten are the Canadian classics) cover 95% of what you need.
-Skip any product with fragrance, dye, or alcohol — newborn skin is highly sensitive.
+Newborn skin needs very little.
+A fragrance-free body wash covers most of it — Aveeno Baby and Cetaphil Baby are the most recommended by Canadian dermatologists.
+Add a moisturizing lotion and a diaper cream: Bepanthen and Penaten are the Canadian classics, both available at Well.ca.
+Skip anything with fragrance, dye, or alcohol.

 Gear — Getting Around

-For the stroller, think about your life: Do you live in a city and ride transit?
-A lightweight compact stroller like the Babyzen YOYO or UPPAbaby MINU is worth the investment.
-Do you drive everywhere and want a full-featured travel system?
-The UPPAbaby VISTA or the Graco Modes Pramette are the most popular full-size options in Canada.
+For the stroller, match it to your actual life.
+City dweller who takes transit?
+A lightweight compact like the Babyzen YOYO or UPPAbaby MINU is worth the investment.
+Drive everywhere and want a travel system?
+The UPPAbaby VISTA or Graco Modes Pramette are among the most popular full-size options in Canada.

 Health & Safety

-A digital rectal thermometer is the most accurate for babies under 3 months — the Canadian Paediatric Society recommends it over ear or forehead models for newborns.
-Nasal aspirator (the Frida NoseFrida is the top-rated option in Canada by a wide margin), nail file or soft nail clippers, and a medicine dropper round out the everyday health kit.
+A digital rectal thermometer is the most accurate option for babies under 3 months; the Canadian Paediatric Society recommends it over ear or forehead models for newborns.
+The Frida NoseFrida nasal aspirator is the top-rated option in Canada — parents who try it don't go back.
+A soft nail file or clippers and a medicine dropper round out your everyday health kit.

-For the home, outlet covers and cabinet latches aren't needed until 6–9 months, but having them registered early means they'll be gifted before you need them.
-A baby gate for stairs becomes urgent as soon as your baby starts to move — register for one that pressure-mounts (renters) or hardware-mounts (stair tops, required for safety).
+Outlet covers and cabinet latches aren't needed until 6–9 months, but registering now means they'll be gifted before you need them.
+A baby gate for stairs becomes urgent once your baby starts to move — register for a hardware-mount at the top of stairs (pressure mounts aren't safe enough there).

 Play & Development — What Actually Gets Used

-A high-contrast black-and-white mobile or activity mat captures newborns' attention and stimulates visual development in the first months.
-The Lovevery Play Gym and the Fisher-Price Deluxe Kick & Play Piano Gym are the two most popular activity mats with Canadian parents and get used consistently from 0–6 months.
+A high-contrast black-and-white activity mat supports visual development from week one.
+The Lovevery Play Gym and Fisher-Price Deluxe Kick & Play Piano Gym are the two most-used options with Canadian parents in the 0–6 month window — both are on Amazon.ca.

 Frequently Asked Questions